ysmood/digto/readme.md

 Install server: `curl -L https://git.io/fjaxx | repo=ysmood/digto bin=digto sh`

 For help run `digto --help`.

+This project helps to handle the boring part of the proxy server, such automatically obtain and renew the https certificate.
+So that all you need is to have the permission of the DNS provider and run the server like the example below.

 Example to serve `digto serve --dns-config {token} --host test.com`